kanzitelli/expo-starter/README.md

-# 🦥 minimal and comfort setup for your next iOS + Android + Web app using Expo
+# 🦥 minimal and comfort setup for iOS + Android + Web app using Expo

 ## Quickstart
 Make sure you have [Expo](https://expo.io) installed on your machine.